Class of 2026 Catalog Administration Quick Links

 In planning for away rotations, you should be aware of the following rules:

-• Students may do a maximum of 16 weeks of away electives (xxx999 courses)
+- Students may do a maximum of 16 weeks of away electives (xxx989 courses)

-• If your desired rotation is described in the catalog of the host school, that description can be used to complete the EVMS Non-Catalog Course Request form.
+- If your desired rotation is described in the host school catalog, that description can be used to complete the Non-Catalog Course Request form (see the electives catalog for more information).
 If the elective is not described in the host school’s catalog, students should follow the instructions for developing elective rotations below.

-• The majority of U.S. medical schools now require that applications from visiting students be submitted through the Visiting Student Learning Opportunities service (VSLO) managed by the Associate of American Medical Schools (AAMC).
-Information is available from the VSLO Coordinator (Jill Haught) or directly from the AAMC.
-Some medical schools use their own individual applications.
+- The majority of U.S. medical schools now require that applications from visiting students be submitted through the Visiting Student Learning Opportunities service (VSLO) managed by the Associate of American Medical Schools (AAMC).
+Information is available from the Clinical Student Scheduling Manager (Jill Haught) or directly from the AAMC.
+Some Clinical Student Scheduling Manager medical schools use their applications.
 Information for each school can be obtained from the school’s website.

 Creating Your Own Rotation or Away Elective

-1. For VSLO rotations, you will need to upload a document describing the skills, knowledge or values/attitudes the student wishes to achieve along with documentation of your acceptance.
-If your desired rotation is described in the catalog of the host school, that description can be used to complete the EVMS Course Request documentation.
-If the elective is not described in the host school’s catalog, students should follow the instructions for developing elective rotations below.
+- For VSLO rotations, you will need to upload a document describing the skills, knowledge , or values/attitudes the student wishes to achieve, along with documentation of your acceptance.
+If your desired rotation is described in the host school catalog, that description can be used to complete the Course Request documentation.
+If the elective is not described in the host school's catalog, students should follow the instructions for developing elective rotations below.

-5. Review the objectives with the proposed course director, who must be a board certified physician or other comparably credentialed individual and must hold a faculty appointment with EVMS or another LCME accredited institution.
+- Review the objectives with the proposed course director, who must be a board-certified physician or other comparably credentialed individual and hold a faculty appointment with EVMS or another LCME-accredited institution.

-6. Once submitted the proposed elective will be routed for review.
-The affiliation agreement and faculty status will be verified during the review process.
+- Once submitted, the proposed elective will be routed for review.
+During the review process, the affiliation agreement and faculty status will be verified.

-8. An email notification of final approval must be received prior to participating in any non-catalog elective at EVMS or any other LCME accredited school.
-If you do not receive an approval for your elective, you may not receive credit for the experience and your graduation date could be affected.
+- An email notification of final approval must be received prior to participating in any non-catalog elective at EVMS or any other LCME-accredited school.
+If you do not receive approval for your elective, you may not receive credit for the experience, and your graduation date could be affected.

 The Non-Catalog Course Request is reviewed for the:

-Please note that submission of the non-catalog course request form is not automatic approval for you to receive credit for the experience.
+Please note that submitting the non-catalog course request form does not automatically approve you for credit for the experience.
 It is one step in a multi-step review and approval process.

 Schedules